Caramelized Roasted Garlic Green Beans

 Leftover Strategy

 Store leftovers in an airtight container for up to 3 days.
-Reheat quickly in a hot skillet or under the broiler, or serve them cold in grain bowls with Honey-Sriracha Glazed Salmon or No-Stir White Wine Parmesan Risotto.
+Reheat quickly in a hot skillet or under the broiler, then serve extra beans with eggs, rice, or roasted meat.

 Make It Yours